-Day 1 of the Guaranteed Rate Bassmaster Elite at Pickwick Lake saw Chris Zaldain committing to the Wilson Dam tailrace and sacking up a limit of 21 pounds 2 ounces to tie Chad Pipkens for fourth place.
-Zaldain’s back in the turbulent water today and he’s confident that this is where his best potential limits were found during early competition.
+The 2021 Guaranteed Rate Bassmaster Elite at Pickwick Lake saw Chris Zaldain committing to the Wilson Dam tailrace.
+Zaldain’s dedication to the turbulent water showed where his best potential limits were found during early competition.

-The premise is simple: Following Wednesday’s massive storm system, Wilson Dam is spewing an average of 178,170 cubic feet per second.
-The concentration of inflow interacting with emergent islands and submerged boulders creates a dynamic feeding zone where thousands of baitfish swirl in bountiful vulnerability.
+The premise was simple: Following a massive storm system, Wilson Dam was spewing an average of 178,170 cubic feet per second.
+The concentration of inflow interacting with emergent islands and submerged boulders created a dynamic feeding zone where thousands of baitfish swirled in bountiful vulnerability.

 DO identify the current seams.
 These areas with slower water adjacent to the fierce flow allow predators to hold in ambush spots without fighting the full force of rushing water.